About The Race

 393 Marshall Avenue St. Paul, MN 55102

-Note: The Scout Shop will be open on race day, so please DO NOT park in the row of stalls closest to the building.
+Notes: The Scout Shop will be open on race day, so please DO NOT park in the row of stalls closest to the building.
+Also, there will be an event at the Martin Luther King Jr Rec Center on race day.
+No parking will be allowed in the Rec Center lots on Mackubin.
 Thank you!